dpretet/friscv/doc/traps.md

 - We use the term trap to refer to the transfer of control to a trap handler caused by either an exception or an interrupt.

 The general behavior of most RISC-V EEIs is that a trap to some handler occurs when an exception is signaled on an instruction

-Misc. :
+Various notes taken across the specification about traps:

-An instruction-address-misaligned exception is generated on a taken branch or unconditional jump if the target address is not four-byte aligned.
+- An instruction-address-misaligned exception is generated on a taken branch or unconditional jump if the target address is not four-byte aligned.
 This exception is reported on the branch or jump instruction, not on the target instruction

-Ordinarily, if an instruction attempts to access memory at an inaccessible address, an exception is raised for the instruction.
+- Ordinarily, if an instruction attempts to access memory at an inaccessible address, an exception is raised for the instruction.

-No integer computational instructions cause arithmetic exceptions.
+- No integer computational instructions cause arithmetic exceptions.

-The JAL and JALR instructions will generate an instruction-address-misaligned exception if the target address is not aligned to a four-byte boundary.
+- The JAL and JALR instructions will generate an instruction-address-misaligned exception if the target address is not aligned to a four-byte boundary.

-Loads with a destination of x0 must still raise any exceptions and cause any other side effects even though the load value is discarded.
+- Loads with a destination of x0 must still raise any exceptions and cause any other side effects even though the load value is discarded.

-Loads and stores where the effective address is not naturally aligned to the referenced datatype (i.e., on a four-byte boundary for 32-bit accesses, and a two-byte boundary for 16-bit accesses) have behavior dependent on the EEI.
+- Loads and stores where the effective address is not naturally aligned to the referenced datatype (i.e., on a four-byte boundary for 32-bit accesses, and a two-byte boundary for 16-bit accesses) have behavior dependent on the EEI.
 An EEI may not guarantee misaligned loads and stores are handled invisibly.
 In this case, loads and stores that are not naturally aligned may either complete execution successfully or raise an exception.
 The exception raised can be either an address-misaligned exception or an access-fault exception

-No special mentions to take in account for interrupts in this volume

 # Volume 2 (Exception Occruences, to be continued... )